 First, ensure that system information of all available software packages is up to date, and then install Raspberry Pi Imager by using the APT command:

-sudo apt update sudo apt install rpi-imager
+sudo apt install rpi-imager

 Fedora users must use the DNF packet manager, executing: